GabeScott/standard-works-vault/General Conference/2007 October - Live by Faith and Not by Fear.md

 When I think back to my youth in Logan, Utah (Elder Perry’s fabled Cache Valley), I realize how fortunate I was to be reared in a goodly home—to have a righteous mother who was full of faith, a loving father, an older brother who has been an extraordinary example to me as well as a friend and counselor, and a younger sister who has been loving and supportive.
 How fortunate also to have had talented and devoted Church leaders, teachers, coaches, and friends who were wonderful examples to me.

 As a young man I had the opportunity to serve in the British Mission, which was a seminal, defining event in my life.
 The influence of a valiant mission president is one of the great miracles of the restored gospel.
-A few weeks ago, I received a birthday card at Church headquarters from a woman I helped teach in Gloucester, England, many years ago.
+A few weeks ago I received a birthday card at Church headquarters from a woman I helped teach in Gloucester, England, many years ago.
 I had lost contact with her.
 She informed me that she and her husband are both very active members and have 6 children and 20 grandchildren, all born in the covenant.
 It may be the best birthday card I have ever received.

 Mary and I left Utah so I could attend law school in Palo Alto, California.
 We were planning to return to Utah after graduation, but the Spirit directed that we stay in California.
 We lived in California for 33 years and raised our family there.
 We both had many opportunities to serve.
 We loved the diversity of the members and their commitment to the gospel of Jesus Christ.
 I will be eternally grateful for the wonderful Latter-day Saints in California who have been such a positive influence in my life.